ApoorvaAditya/uiuc-gened-classes/README.md

 1. Download the repo by clicking the green "Clone or download" button and click download as ZIP.
 2. Open "courses.csv" in Excel, Google Docs or something similar.
 3. To help in readability, expand the size of the title and description column and enable wrap text on the columns (In Excel, right click on the column, click on Format Cells, go to Alignment and enable Wrap text.
 If the row height is wrong, click on format in the home tab on the ribbon and click AutoFit Row Height).
 4. Go over the courses (about 135 much better than 300 on course explorer) and see which ones you want to study or not.
-Mark the ones you don't want to study with either "n" or "no" under the "Consider" (last) column and the ones you do want to study  with anything else other than blank and save it in the same folder as the this program.
-You can leave the ones you don't want to skip blank and enter "y" to "Consider blanks?" in the program.
+Mark the ones you don't want to study with either "n" or "no" under the "Consider" (last) column and the ones you do want to study with "y" or "yes" and save it in the same folder as the this program.
+You can set blanks in the "Consider" column to be considered as yes or no in the program.
 5. Run combinations.exe.
-The program will skip all the courses with "no" and also blanks if you didn't enter "y" for "Consider blanks?", and makes combinations of 2 for the rest of the courses.
+The program will skip all the courses with "no" and blanks if you enter "n" for "Consider blanks as yes or no?", and makes combinations of 2 for the rest of the courses.
 6. It will show you all the possible combinations and after that you can enter the course you want to study the most and it will give you the courses that don't overlap with the requirements of the course you entered.
 You can then look through those courses and find the combination that works for you the best.
 7. If you want to reduce the number of combinations, enter "y" on "Restrict humanities and social science?"
 ### Making Combinations